DongChen06/DCW/README.md

 - Partition the dataset to different folder: `python commons/pationing_dataset_yolov5.py --outputDir [USE ABOSULTE ADDRESS]/DCW/datasets/Dataset_final`, for example:
 `python commons/pationing_dataset_yolov5.py --outputDir /home/dong9/PycharmProjects/DCW/datasets/Dataset_final`

-You can also download the preprocessed dataset directly at: .
+You can also download the preprocessed dataset directly at: [here](xx) and put it to the *datasets* folder.

 ### Dataset Analysis
 - To analysis the dataset, we can run: `python commons/dataset_analysis.py`.